 - Preparation by a conservation engineer, of full tender documents for further funding (eg: from Heritage Lottery Fund) of repairs and restoration, along with prepared costings and contracts.

-This plan of work will take the Piazza Fountain from its current position – loved but ultimately dangerously at risk – to becoming a working, sustainable, and vibrant fountain complex, unique to Liverpool.
+This plan of work will keep the fountain in Beetham Plaza but take it from its current position – loved but ultimately dangerously at risk – to become a working, sustainable, and vibrant fountain complex, unique to Liverpool.

 About the fountain